subatomicglue/fluid/README.md

 # collection of realtime fluidsim code demos...

-This is basically my personal sandbox to play with 2D and 3D realtime fluid dynamics capable of rendering incompressable liquids like water (and secondarily fire/smoke).
+This is a collection of 2D and 3D realtime fluid dynamics code demos which are capable of simulating & rendering incompressable liquids like water (and secondarily fire/smoke).

 Feel free to open Issue tracker with suggestions on other useful code demos, and I'll collect here!